httpwg/http-extensions/draft-ietf-httpbis-incremental.md

 the message incrementally, as described below.

 A false value ("?0") indicates the default behavior defined in {{HTTP}}, where intermediaries might buffer the entire message before forwarding it.
-This behavior is equivalent to the case where the Incremental header field is not present.

 Upon receiving a header section that includes an Incremental header field with a true value, HTTP intermediaries SHOULD NOT buffer the entire message before